 EPERM The filesystem containing pathname does not support the removal of directories.
 EFAULT pathname points ouside your accessible address space.
-EACCES Write access to the directory containing pathname was not allowed for the process's effective uid, or one of the directories in "pathname" did not allow search (execute) permission.
+EACCES Write access to the directory containing pathname was not allowed for the process's effective uid, or one of the directories in ''pathname'' did not allow search (exe- cute) permission.
 EPERM The directory containing pathname has the stickybit (S_ISVTX) set and the process's effective uid is neither the uid of the file to be delected nor that of the director containing it.
-ENAMETOOpoNoname was too long.
-ENOENT A directory component in pathname does not exist or is a dangling symbolic link.
-ENOTDIR pathname, or a component used as a directory in pathname, is not, in fact, a directory.
-ENOTEMPT pathname contains entries other than . and EBUSY pathname is the current working directory or root directory of some process EBUSY pathname is the current directory or root directory of some process.
-ENOMEM Insufficient kernel memory was available EROGS pathname refers to a file on a read-only filesystem.
+ENAMETOOLONG.
+ENOENT A dirctory component in pathname does not exist or is a dangling symbolic link.
+ENOTDIR ENOTDIR pathname, or a component used as a directory in pathname, is not, in fact, a directory.
+ENOTEMPTy athname contains entries other than . and EBUSY pathname is the current working directory or root directory of some process EBUSY pathname is the current directory or root directory of some process.
+ENOMEM M Insufficient kernel memory was available EROGS pathname refers to a file on a read-only filesystem.
 EL00P pathname contains a reference to a circular symbolic link rmdir deletes a directory, which must be empty